 Because we’re noticing uncommon features, another feature that you can’t really find on many digital pianos are the sliders.
 They give you the liberty to control certain features in a very user friendly manner.

-The volume slider, lets you, as its name infers, adjust the volume; three EQ sliders are there for high, middle and low frequencies; the part sliders let you adjust the volume of each instrument when your in a certain mode; the song volume slider lets you adjust the backing song and the mic volume slider lets you adjust the volume of the microphone.
+The volume slider, lets you, as its name infers, adjust the volume; three EQ sliders are there for high, middle and low frequencies; the part sliders let you adjust the volume of each instrument when you’re in a certain mode; the song volume slider lets you adjust the backing song and the mic volume slider lets you adjust the volume of the microphone.

 Roland FP-90 Specifications